Previnkumar/Student_helper/README.md

 ### Usage Description

 This is a project for student management.
-User can student details, his/her profile pic and semester marks Through this application user can sent mail to all his/her students very easily This can be customized to all departments by simply changing the credit point for subjects It will calculate GPA, CGPA (with number of backlogs and all clears)
+Staff can enter student details, his/her profile pic and semester marks Through this application user can sent mail to all his/her students very easily This can be customized to all departments by simply changing the credit points for subjects It will calculate GPA, CGPA (with number of backlogs and all clears)

 All the details in the application can be exported at anytime to excel sheets.